bjoernszero/calendar-app/README.md

-# Simple Calendar App created with Antigravity
+# Simple calendar app created with Antigravity

-See Makefile for instructions.
+See Makefile for build instructions.

 Requires bun to build locally.